Table of contents

 Agency Pro $497/month

 Pricing can change.
-Check the official HighLevel pricing page for current plans, limits, add-ons, and billing terms.
+Check the official HighLevel pricing page and billing documentation for current GoHighLevel plans, sub-account limits, usage-based charges, add-ons, rebilling rules, and billing terms.

-HighLevel’s public pricing information currently shows Starter at $97/month, Unlimited at $297/month, and Pro/SaaS Mode at $497/month.
-Starter is aimed at freelancers and solo marketers with up to 3 sub-accounts.
-Unlimited is aimed at growing agencies that need unlimited sub-accounts.
-Pro/SaaS Mode is more relevant for agencies that want SaaS Mode, automated account creation, and rebilling with markup.
+GoHighLevel’s public pricing currently shows Starter at $97/month, Unlimited at $297/month, and Agency Pro/SaaS Mode at $497/month.
+Starter is aimed at single business owners or new agencies and includes up to 3 sub-accounts.
+Unlimited is aimed at agencies that need unlimited sub-accounts.
+Agency Pro is more relevant for agencies that want SaaS Mode, automated account creation, and rebilling with markup.

-For a small agency, the value depends on whether HighLevel replaces several tools you would otherwise pay for separately, such as a CRM, funnel builder, calendar tool, forms, email/SMS follow-up, and automation software.
-If you actually use those pieces together, the platform can make sense as an agency operating system.
+For a small agency, the value depends on whether GoHighLevel replaces several tools you would otherwise pay for separately, such as a CRM, funnel builder, calendar tool, form builder, email/SMS follow-up system, conversation inbox, reputation tool, and automation platform.
+If you use those pieces together, HighLevel can make sense as an agency operating system.

-Which HighLevel plan should you choose?
+Which GoHighLevel plan should you choose?

-The right plan depends less on the label and more on how many clients, sub-accounts, and agency workflows you actually need.
+The right GoHighLevel plan depends less on the label and more on how many clients, sub-accounts, and agency workflows you actually need.
 Pricing and plan features can change, so check the official HighLevel pricing page before buying.

 Plan Best for Main thing to watch